Guidelines for using Barrington Green

 Because it is a large area open to public access, there are things you have to do before the Green Charity can give you permission to do so, firstly compliance with use of a Village Green and secondly public safety.

-Barrington Green is a registered Village Green, and as such it is not legal to drive or park vehicles on it, anywhere, without the permission of the Trustee of the Green Charity; this is by contacting the Clerk in the first instance.
+Barrington Green is a registered Village Green, and as such, it is not legal to drive or park vehicles on it, anywhere, without the permission of the Trustee of the Green Charity; this is by contacting the Clerk in the first instance.

 For a Green resident who would like to use the Green only for parking of cars for a private party, the Trustee asks that written permission be requested in advance and advises that parking would be at owner’s risk.

 Anyone wishing to use the Green for an event must show the Green Charity that they have Public Liability insurance covering the event in excess of £3 million in each and every claim.
 We would require the name of Insurers and the Policy Number and confirmation of the amount insured.
-The name of the organiser must be given to the Green Charity in advance, together with contact details, in case of accident.
+The name of the organiser must be given to the Green Charity in advance, together with contact details, in case of an accident.

 If a large number of cars are expected, the Green Charity would expect the parking to be under some form of organising, preferably marshalls’ instructions, each identifiable eg by wearing a yellow jacket.
 Signs, netting, marker cones may be advisable depending upon the ground surface condition, and the Trustee can help with these items.